On second eigenvalues of closed hyperbolic surfaces for large genus: Abstract

 \section{Abstract}

-In this article the second eigenvalues of closed hyperbolic surfaces for large genus have been studied.
-We show that for every closed hyperbolic surface $X_g$ of genus $g$ $(g\geq 3)$, the second eigenvalue $\lambda_2(X_g)$ of $X_g$ is greater than $\frac{\sL_2(X_g)}{g^2}$ and less than $\sL_2(X_g)$ up to uniform positive constants multiplications; moreover these two bounds are optimal as $g\to \infty$.
-Where $\sL_2(X_g)$ is the shortest length of simple closed multi-geodesics separating $X_g$ into three components.
+In this article, we study the second eigenvalues of closed hyperbolic surfaces for large genus.
+We show that for every closed hyperbolic surface $X_g$ of genus $g$ $(g\geq 3)$, up to uniform positive constants multiplications, the second eigenvalue $\lambda_2(X_g)$ of $X_g$ is greater than $\frac{\mathcal{L}_2(X_g)}{g^2}$ and less than $\mathcal{L}_2(X_g)$; moreover these two bounds are optimal as $g\to \infty$.
+Here $\mathcal{L}_2(X_g)$ is the shortest length of simple closed multi-geodesics separating $X_g$ into three components.